-- 1. U.S. Post Office and Courthouse, Alexandria, Louisiana (construction only). \$18.5 million.
+- 1. U.S. Post Office and Courthouse, Alexandria, Louisiana (construction only). \$19.8 million.
 This project is summarized below in FY 2017.
-Construction completion date planned for FY 2025. - 2.
-William M. Colmer Federal Building and U.S. Courthouse, Hattiesburg, Mississippi. \$20.4 million (funded by GSA R&A funding).
+Construction completion planned for FY 2026. - 2.
+William M. Colmer Federal Building and U.S. Courthouse, Hattiesburg, Mississippi. \$27 million (funded by GSA R&A funding).
 The Hattiesburg CSP study was completed in October 2020 and approved as a CSP project in December 2020.
 This location has an AMP process FBA Security Score of 37.7.
 Security deficiencies at this courthouse will be addressed by adding a new secure judges' parking garage; a refurbished dedicated judges' elevator; new restricted circulation paths from the judges' elevator to chambers and courtrooms; a USMS vehicle sallyport; dedicated prisoner elevator; two new courtroom holding cells; and a new fire egress stair tower.
-Design award planned for June 2023.
+Building envelope work is also included.
+Design award planned for April 2024.

 FY 2021 CSP.
 Congress did not provide funding for CSP in FY 2021.
-However, in FY 2021, the Detroit CSP project received full funding through the reallocation of \$9 million originally provided in FY 2016 for a CSP project in Raleigh, North Carolina, that was subsequently cancelled.
+However, in FY 2021, the Detroit CSP project received full funding through the reallocation of \$9 million originally provided in FY 2016 for a CSP project in Raleigh, North Carolina, that was descoped.

-Theodore Levin U.S. Courthouse, Detroit, Michigan. \$9.0 million (funded with \$9 million reallocated from cancelled Raleigh CSP Project (see pg.
+Theodore Levin U.S. Courthouse, Detroit, Michigan. \$9.0 million (funded with \$9 million reallocated from descoped Raleigh CSP Project (see pg.
 15.10)).
 The Levin Courthouse was constructed in 1934 and is listed on the National Register of Historic Places.
 The 402,935 usable square feet, ten-story plus basement structure houses 13 courtrooms and 13 chambers.
-Its AMP process FBA Security score is 17.0 on a scale of 1 to 100.
+Its AMP process FBA Security score is 17.0.
 Security deficiencies at this courthouse will be partially addressed by constructing an enclosed USMS sally port; providing new screening stations and queuing areas at both public and staff lobbies; replace 2 holding cells; and converting an existing elevator to USMS prisoner elevator.
-The project is currently at 95% design and has an estimated substantial construction completion date of Spring 2025.
+Design is completed and construction was awarded in November 2023.